William McDougall (Ontario politician): Biography

 William McDougall was born near York, Upper Canada (now Toronto, Ontario) to Daniel McDougall and Hannah Matthews.
 William was the third generation of United Empire Loyalists to settle in York.
 In 1793, his paternal great-great-grandparents were among the first twelve families to move to York along with 450 British troops.
 Those soldiers then built Fort York to protect against American invasion.

 McDougall received his education at Victoria College in Cobourg, Upper Canada, and in 1847, began practicing law as an attorney and solicitor in Upper Canada.
 In 1862, he was called to the Upper Canada Bar.

 In 1849, William McDougall's office in Toronto was the meeting place for the Clear Grit political movement.
 Other Clear Grit supporters included Peter Perry, David Christie, Charles Clarke, Charles Lindsey, and Malcolm Cameron.
 From 1850 to 1858, he published The North American, a liberal newspaper.

-He was elected as a member of the legislative assembly in 1858 and served as Commissioner of Crown Lands and Provincial Secretary.
+He was elected as a member of the legislative assembly in 1858 and was Commissioner of Crown Lands and Provincial Secretary.

 Gettysburg Address

-In 1863, along with Alexander Tilloch Galt, McDougall went to Washington D.C. to meet with President Abraham Lincoln in order to renegotiate the Reciprocity Treaty.
+In 1863, along with Alexander Tilloch Galt, McDougall went to Washington, D.C., to meet with President Abraham Lincoln in order to renegotiate the Reciprocity Treaty.
 During the visit, Lincoln explained that he had an important event to attend and had to travel to Pennsylvania.
 The president had then invited McDougall to accompany him on his trip by train and coach.
 They stayed the night at the private home of David Wills, a wealthy 32-year-old Gettysburg attorney.

 On the following day, November 19, an opening ceremony took place at the new Gettysburg cemetery, built for dead soldiers of the American Civil War.
 While many orators spoke for hours, Lincoln spoke briefly, presenting the Gettysburg Address.
-Even though the Canadian and British press wrote positively about Lincoln's speech, the American press condemned it for its lack of length.

 In July 1958, before then–US President Dwight D. Eisenhower addressed a joint session of the Parliament of Canada, Prime Minister John G. Diefenbaker recounted the tale of the friendship between McDougall and Lincoln as an example of the long history of friendship between Canada and the United States.
 A copy of the Hansard containing Eisenhower's speech was autographed and commented by Diefenbaker, and it can be found in the Baldwin Room – a secured archives area – of the Toronto Reference Library.